jez/blog/_posts/2022-11-12-codemods-tips.md

     JavaScript that already have a rich ecosystem of source-to-source translation tools, but it's possible to find them in other languages too.

+    Another option is to use a tool like [ast-grep], which bills itself as "a polyglot tool for code structural search, lint, rewriting at large scale."
+It uses tree-sitter grammars for a handful of languages, and allows doing find-and-replace at the AST level.

 1. Maybe use Vim?

     If you're already comfortable with Vim, it's a great way to partially automate the